kwantam/synthres/README.md

     2||1||1    = 2/5
     1||1||1||1 = 1/4

-In fact, none of the partition networks of 4 are any more optimal than the networks given by the algorithm in the previous section, but partition networks for larger numbers can be smaller than their algorithmically generated counterparts (e.g., R/R*u*=6/5 listed above).
+None of the partition networks of 4 are any more optimal than the networks given by the algorithm in the previous section, but partition networks for larger numbers can be smaller than their algorithmically generated counterparts (e.g., R/R*u*=6/5 listed above).

-Given that we can generate bounded sets of these possibly-optimal networks, we can easily check whether they produce a better result than the naive algorithm: first, generate a bound on the network, and then successively test candidates from the set of partition networks until we find something better than the naive result.
+Given that we can generate bounded sets of candidate optimizations for our resistor network, we can easily check whether they produce a better result than the naive algorithm: first, generate a bound on the network, and then successively test candidates from the set of partition networks until we find something better than the naive result.
 If we don't, just return that instead.
 Obviously, this becomes a recursive problem: if I'm trying to make R/R*u*=3.9, I can add together several smaller networks, e.g., 2/5 + 3 + 1/2, which implements in 9 resistors what the naive algorithm makes in 13 (3 + 1||9).

 The number of partitions of *n* grows rather fast: e^sqrt(n) per [Wolfram Mathworld](http://mathworld.wolfram.com/PartitionFunctionP.html).
-However, we can usually reduce this number substantially by noting that the largest-valued partition network of *n* resistors has value less than or equal to *n*/4 (for even numbers, it is exactly *n*/4; for odd numbers, it's (*n*^2-1)/(4*n*)).
+However, we can usually reduce this number substantially by noting that the largest-valued nontrivial partition network of *n* resistors has value less than or equal to *n*/4 (for even numbers, it is exactly *n*/4; for odd numbers, it's (*n*^2-1)/(4*n*)).
 Thus, if the resistance value we're trying to synthesize is greater than *n*/4, we can immediately pull out most of the resistance as a series network and only optimize the remainder.
 Note that this only works for *resistance* synthesis: the maximum *conductance* that can be synthesized from a partition network of *n* resistors is *n*, so the only optimization we can do is to note that we can never synthesize a larger conductance that the upper bound on the number of resistors.

 ## How to use it